 6. Safety Insulating Gloves

-Rubber insulating gloves while dealing with battery cables and terminals may be the most essential piece of protection to wear.
+Rubber insulating gloves while dealing with battery cables and terminals may be the essential piece of protection to wear.
 Electrical safety gloves must have dielectric characteristics, physical strength, flexibility, and durability to be effective.

 Here are the Seven Steps to Follow on Installing the Battery Kill Switch to Your Boat